 Due to my excessive classic movie viewing, I started to get a sense of what true romance really was.
 The men in those movies seemed, to me, to be so much more gentle and tactful than their modern-day counterparts.
 I started to analyze all the leading men in these movies, and because of this analysis, the way I was attracted to men changed.

 One of the movies that had a huge influence on me was Now Voyager, from 1942.
 Directed by Irving Rapper and co-starring Bette Davis and Paul Henreid, the film tells the story of Charlotte Vale, a frumpy looking, Boston socialite who has a very nervous disposition.
 This is mostly brought on by her overbearing mother (played by Gladys Cooper), who causes her to, slowly but surely, go mad.

 Convinced that there’s something wrong with her, Charlotte’s mother hires a psychiatrist to try to help ease her daughter’s woes.
 Dr. Jasquith (played by Claude Rains) comes into the Vale family household to tend to Charlotte’s needs.
 After a few days of back and forth, Charlotte comes out of her shell and, somehow, Jasquith manages convinced her to take a cruise to Rio de Janeiro.

 While on the cruise, Charlotte encounters a handsome stranger that goes by the name of Jerry (played by Paul Henreid.)

-The pair have an affair in Rio, despite Jerry being married.
+The pair has an affair in Rio, despite Jerry being married.
 After a few weeks at sea, their time together runs out, and Charlotte returns to her home back in Boston.
-When her family first see her step off the boat, they’re very surprised that their frumpy, homely, looking family member could be transform into such a beautiful young woman.
+When her family first see her step off the boat, they’re very surprised that their frumpy, homely, looking family member could be transformed into such a beautiful young woman.

 The rest of the movie sees Charlotte’s struggle to adjust to her new climate and a number of other obstacles that sees her faith tested.